thekakamask/OC-Pizza/README.md

 The system requires a number of other classes:
 - address: Adress of the customer.
-- employe: Employes of the pizzerias who made or deliver the pizzas for the customer.
+- employe: Employes of the pizzerias who made or deliver the pizzas for the customer. (this class is divided between delivery_man and command_maker)
 - command_status: Status of the command who permit the customer to follow his command.
 - payment_method: List of all payment solutions accepted by the group's pizzerias.
 - payment_status: Status of payment.
 - pizza: Pizzas that can be ordered by the customer with their receipt.
+- command_pizza : Indication of the number of the same pizza in one command
 - ingredient: The list of ingredients needed to make a pizza.
 - unity_quantity_stock: The inventory of ingredients available for each point of sale.
 - unity_amount: amount of the ingredients.